 An ethno-musician and soloist who plays more than 10 instruments, Khussainov can substitute for an entire orchestra.
-In addition to traditional classic instruments, he plays ancient Kazakh ones such as zhetygen (seven-stringed zither), saz-syrnai (three-stringed lute), shan-kobyz (recorder), sybyzgy (side-blown flute) and daulpaz (small kettledrum).
+In addition to traditional classic instruments, he plays ancient Kazakh ones such as zhetygen (seven-stringed zither), saz-syrnai (an egg-shaped clay wind instrument), shan-kobyz (mouth harp), sybyzgy (side-blown flute) and daulpaz (small kettledrum).
 He has also mastered a rare type of guttural singing that fascinates the listener with its mystic and shamanistic vibes.

 Khussainov has performed at many international festivals in Asia, Europe and the United States, the stages of Carnegie Hall in New York, the Kennedy Centre in Washington and the UNESCO Hall (United Nations Educational, Scientific and Cultural Organisation) in Paris.
 He has won numerous state awards and composed many soundtracks, including those for the movies “Kelin” and “Quraq Korpe.”

 Music has occupied his entire life.
 His parents, Seilkhan Khussainov and Raushan Nurpeisova, are famous musicians.
 When he was young, they founded the Dina Nurpeisova Orchestra in Atyrau, where Khussainov received his first musical education.
 He continued to grow professionally at the Tchaikovsky School of Music and Almaty Conservatory, later becoming one of the first members of the Otyrar Sazy Orchestra.